 - Fresh fruit

-- LaCroix Naturally Essenced Sparkling Water or a bottle of Martinelli Sparking Grape Juice
+- LaCroix Naturally Essenced Sparkling Water or a bottle of Martinelli Sparkling Grape Juice

 - 2 round-trip ferry tickets to Martha’s Vineyard on the Steamship Authority, out of Woods Hole